hketepalli-resilient/archimedes-tech-test/INSTRUCTIONS.md

 - round up to 1 DP
 - if on the green list, the value is 0.0
 - if on the red list, the value is 1.0
-- being on the green list has precedence on the red list
+- being on the green list has precedence on the red list (e.g. if a call is on the green list and the red list, the risk score will be 0.0)

 Misc rules:
 - the target date format for the CSV is: `YYYY-MM-DD`